-At the Sexuality and Disability blog, we are committed to publishing personal narratives, opinion pieces, reportage and other writing by and about people with disabilities, and by those who work in the area of disability rights.
+At Skin Stories, we are committed to publishing personal narratives, opinion pieces, reportage and other writing by and about people with disabilities, and by those who work in the area of disability rights.

 We strongly encourage women, queer people, transgender people, Dalit and Adivasi people and other minorities to send queries.

 These are our submissions guidelines:

 We do not accept unsolicited submissions.
 If you would like to write for us, please send a short (one paragraph) pitch to [email protected].